 Do you know why Jordan School District relies on you to invest in our students and their education?

-Over the past five years Jordan School District has worked hard to provide teachers and school staff the pay increases they so deserve.
-The Board of Education has increased teacher pay every year for the past six years and right now the starting pay for teachers in Jordan is competitive with other surrounding districts like Canyons, Granite, Salt Lake and Murray.
+Jordan School District has worked hard to provide teachers and school staff the pay increases they so deserve.
+The Board of Education has consistently increased teacher pay and right now the starting pay for teachers in Jordan is competitive with surrounding districts.

 Additional Financial Facts